Agniva-c11/Sentiment_Analysis/README.md

-Sentiment Analysis of Amazon Reviews Using VADER and RoBERTa Overview
+Sentiment Analysis of Amazon Reviews Using VADER and RoBERTa

+Overview:
 This project aims to analyze the sentiment of Amazon product reviews using two different sentiment analysis approaches:

 VADER (Valence Aware Dictionary and sEntiment Reasoner) – A lexicon-based sentiment analysis tool.
 RoBERTa (Robustly Optimized BERT Approach) – A transformer-based deep learning model fine-tuned for sentiment classification.
 By comparing the results of these two approaches, we gain insights into how different sentiment analysis techniques interpret textual data and how they correlate with actual user ratings (1-5 stars).

-Dataset
+Dataset:

 The dataset used in this project consists of Amazon customer reviews, including:

-Review Text – The actual review provided by the customer.
+* Review Text – The actual review provided by the customer.
-Score (1-5 stars) – The rating assigned to the product by the reviewer.
+* Score (1-5 stars) – The rating assigned to the product by the reviewer.
-Other metadata (not used extensively but available for further analysis).
+* Other metadata (not used extensively but available for further analysis).
-To optimize processing time, only the first 500 reviews from the dataset are considered for analysis.
+* To optimize processing time, only the first 500 reviews from the dataset are considered for analysis.

 Project Structure
 1. Data Preprocessing & Visualization